alexdiaz/okode-ionic-guidelines/README.md

 TODO

 # Generator
-To use Okode Generator in a Ionic project, package.json needs `@okode/app-scripts` as `devDependencies` and define script alias to generator:
+To use Okode Generator in a Ionic project, package.json needs `@okode/app-scripts` as `devDependencies` and define generator script alias:

 ```json
 {